 Instead, make a day of it.
-Head downtown closer to 2:00 or 3:00 pm.
-Once you have found a great parking spot, you can savor an early dinner at one of the awesome downtown restaurants and get a head start on your holiday shopping by visiting one of the many downtown stores.
-You can also get into the Christmas spirit by strolling through Sundance Square, taking photos in front of the Christmas tree, and listening to the holiday music that fills the air.
+Head downtown around 2:00 or 3:00 pm.
+Find a great parking spot, then savor an early dinner at one of the awesome downtown restaurants and get a head start on your holiday shopping by visiting one of the many downtown stores.
+Get into the Christmas spirit by strolling through Sundance Square, take photos in front of the Christmas tree, and listen to the holiday music that fills the air.
 This is a great way to give an experience as an early Christmas gift to your family.

 Traffic and Parking